 Would you be sharing your complete portfolio transactions or partial?

-Also note that, I won't share the absolute value of each stocks purchased, neither disclose my personal networth due to obvious reasons.
-The percentage allocation against each stock would be shared.
+Also note that I won't share the absolute value of each stock purchased, neither disclose my personal net worth due to obvious reasons.
+I would share the percentage allocation against each stock.

 Why research report or price target is NOT offered?

 Publishing a research report means due to regulatory norms I can't invest in the same stock within 30 days prior and 5 days after releasing the report.
 Further, I can't sell in the due course and can sell only after 5 days from releasing the "Sell Report."
 I can't able to invest freely in all of my own researched stocks as within 5 days or 30 days stock price often cross desired level.